DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ### Upgrading Items

 Some items can be upgraded with the proper materials.
-A Standard Weapon or Light Armor can be modified to higher quality levels, and they can also be outfitted with magical upgradable materials as well.

-Upgrade materials are an optional addition to any GM's setting, and they are very straightforward ways to reward your Players during an Adventure with clear upgrades to existing items so they don't have to replace items often.

-An example of an Upgrade material might be a gemstone that when attuned to a weapon causes an additional 1 damage in a damage type relevant to the gemstone.
+A Standard Weapon or Light Armor can be modified to higher quality levels, and they can also be outfitted with magical upgrade materials as well.
+These materials are an optional addition to any GM's setting, and they are very straightforward ways to reward your Players during an Adventure with clear upgrades to existing items so they don't have to replace items often.
+For example, a gemstone attached a weapon causes an additional 1 damage.
+Attached to armor, the same gemstone might grants +1 Max FP or HP.

-Another example of an Upgrade material would be when attuning to a piece of armor, that armor now grants +1 Max FP or HP.

 <!-- LOCK: Commenting out hidden sections, remove to show below